Traube1000101/StealthyWhisper/README.md

 #### StealthyWhisper is distributed under the [Eclipse Public License 2.0](./LICENSE)

 Feel free to use StealthyWhisper in your own projects, modify it, or redistribute it.
-However, please make sure to give credit and provide a link to this repository.
+However, please make sure to give proper credit and provide a link to this repository.
 Thanks! &#128578;

 ## Made by